FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 ## What is PKI?

-**Public Key Infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.** If you want to be simple but accurate, PKI puts the **S** in **HTTPS** -- and if you're reading this documentation on a web browser, you're probably using PKI to make sure it comes from a trusted source.
+**A public key infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.** It's PKI that puts the **S** in **HTTPS** -- and if you're reading this documentation on a web browser, you're probably using a PKI to make sure it comes from a trusted source.

 | ![PKI](./IdentityandChainsofTrust.diagram.8.png) |
 | :---: |
 | Diagram required. |

 Although a blockchain network is more than a simple communications network, it makes sense for it to use the PKI standard as much as possible.
-You'll see that even though PKI won't be sufficient to secure everything in a blockchain network, it's still the fundamental basis of blockchain security.
+You'll see that even though PKIs aren't sufficient for all the needs of a blockchain network, it's still the fundamental basis of blockchain security.
 It's therefore really helpful if you understand the basics of PKI, and then why MSPs are so important.

-There are four key elements to PKI:
+There are four key elements to PKIs:

  * **Digital Certificates**
  * **Public and Private Keys**